 All policies can be found on our policies page - click here.

-Our Designated Safeguarding Leads are Mrs Susan Costa (Headteacher), Mr Harry King (Deputy Headteacher) & Mrs Susannah Goward (SENDCo)
+Our Designated Safeguarding Leads are Mr David Parkin (Interim Headteacher), Mrs Adrienne Kriel (Interim Assistant Headteacher) & Mrs Susannah Goward (SENDCo)

 Our designated governor for child protection and safeguarding is Mrs Alison Styles